-Ethics and Enterprise Governance is a compulsory subject in the Master of Laws in Enterprise Governance offered by the Faculty of Law.
+Ethics and Enterprise Governance is a compulsory subject in the Master of Laws in Enterprise Governance and an elective subject in the Master of Laws offered by the Faculty of Law.
 This subject will examine the principles and rules regulating ethical enterprise decision making, and the consequences of non-compliance.
 Students will learn about the fundamental principles of ethical conduct and governance, the legal duties of directors and officers, and member rights and remedies.

 |Academic unit:||Faculty of Law|